CLASSIFICATION NO. 172

-The Animal Health Technician ensures the proper care, feeding and treatment of dogs and cats in the animal shelter.
+The Animal Health Technician CVT ensures the proper care, feeding and treatment of dogs and, on occasion, cats in the animal shelter.
 Incumbents provide paraprofessional veterinary care to animals and are certified by the State to perform euthanasia.

-The Animal Health Technician differs from the Animal Care Specialist, which does not provide veterinary care or perform euthanasia.
-It also differs from the Dog Control Officer, which performs field enforcement of animal regulation laws.
+The Animal Health Technician CVT differs from the Animal Care Specialist which does not provide veterinary care or perform euthanasia.
+It also differs from the Animal Control Officer 1 and 2 which perform field enforcement of animal regulation laws.

 Duties may include but are not limited to the following:

-- Cares for the health and well being of all animals in the care and custody of Dog Services; provides daily enrichment activities for animals, including walking dogs, teaching basic obedience, providing play activities, confidence development and other activities appropriate for the animals; evaluates animals for potential training and adoption.
+- Cares for the health and well being of all animals in the care and custody of Animal Services; provides daily enrichment activities for animals including walking dogs, teaching basic obedience, providing play activities, confidence development and other activities appropriate for the animal; evaluates animals for potential training and adoption.

-- Provides paraprofessional veterinary care for animals in the care and custody of Dog Services; consults with primary veterinarian about animal medical care and problems; assists with medical and surgical procedures, including administering of anesthesia, set-up and clean-up before and after surgery; prepares and administers medications and preventive vaccinations, including maintenance of drug logs; applies and removes wound and surgical dressings, casts and splints; performs dental extractions; transports sick or seriously injured animals to the veterinarian.
+- Provides paraprofessional veterinary care for animals in the care and custody of Animal Services; consults with primary veterinarian about animal medical care and problems; assists with medical and surgical procedures including set-up and clean-up before and after surgery; prepares and administers medications and preventive vaccinations, including maintenance of drug logs; applies and removes wound and surgical dressings, casts and splints; transports sick or seriously injured animals to the veterinarian.